 Long before Rock and Roll reigned in Cleveland, Polka was king, introduced to Cleveland culture by the hundreds of Czech, Polish, and Slovenian immigrants.
 The National Polka Hall of Fame celebrates this music genre.
 Located in Euclid, the museum has exhibits on inductees, including hometown favorite Frankie Yankovic, as well as instruments, clothing, and other polka memorabilia.

 The Cleveland Museum of Contemporary Art (MOCA), located on Euclid Avenue at University Circle, offers visitors a changing array of temporary exhibits, featuring local, nationally-known, and international artists.
-The museum offers free admission to all on the first Saturday of each month.
+The museum offers free admission to all.

 This small, friendly, and colorful museum is located on the second floor of the Galleria, adjacent to the Erieview Tower, on East Ninth St. The museum features changing exhibits about the history, art, and culture of Cleveland's Hungarian community.